Sesame Street: Cast, crew and characters

 Shortly after the CTW was created in 1968, Joan Ganz Cooney was named its first executive director.
 She was one of the first female executives in American television.
 Her appointment was called "one of the most important television developments of the decade."
 She assembled a team of producers, all of whom had previously worked on Captain Kangaroo.
 Jon Stone was responsible for writing, casting, and format; Dave Connell took over animation; and Sam Gibbon served as the show's chief liaison between the production staff and the research team.
-Cameraman Frankie Biondo has worked on Sesame Street from its first episode in 1969.

 Jim Henson and the Muppets' involvement in Sesame Street began when he and Cooney met at one of the curriculum planning seminars in Boston.
 Author Christopher Finch reported that Stone, who had worked with Henson previously, felt that if they could not bring him on board, they should "make do without puppets."
 Henson was initially reluctant, but he agreed to join Sesame Street to meet his own social goals.
 He also agreed to waive his performance fee for full ownership of the Sesame Street Muppets and to split any revenue they generated with the CTW.
 As Morrow stated, Henson's puppets were a crucial part of the show's popularity and it brought Henson national attention.
 Davis reported that Henson was able to take "arcane academic goals" and translate them to "effective and pleasurable viewing."
 In early research, the Muppet segments of the show scored high, and more Muppets were added during the first few seasons.
 Morrow reported that the Muppets were effective teaching tools because children easily recognized them, they were stereotypical and predictable, and they appealed to adults and older siblings.

 Sesame Street is best known for the creative geniuses it attracted, people like Jim Henson and Joe Raposo and Frank Oz, who intuitively grasped what it takes to get through to children.
 They were television's answer to Beatrix Potter or L. Frank Baum or Dr. Seuss.